What Are Reader Personas?

 Casio Men's PAG240-1CR model:

-Here you’ve discovered one big pain point: barely audible alarm that doesn’t last long enough and does not repeat.
+Here you have discovered one big pain point: "barely audible alarm that doesn’t last long enough and does not repeat."
 37 of 44 people (84%) found that review helpful, which means that this group of people is sharing the same struggle when it comes to men's watches.

 This information sheds light on who your customer really is.
 This is more than meaningless demographic stats that don’t tell you anything about a person’s life.
 Social media can help you create a complete portfolio of the likes and preferences of your target market.

 Facebook’s micro societies are pure gold for any marketer looking to discover communities of like-minded people who openly discuss their problems online.
-If it’s about the difficulties of solo traveling amongst twenty-something females, there’s a group for that.
-Or if it’s about taking care of chihuahuas, there’s a group for that too.
+If it is about the difficulties of solo traveling amongst twenty-something females, there is a group for that.
+Or if it is about taking care of chihuahuas, there is a group for that too.
 Truth is, Facebook is a mine of hidden information – you only have to dig in.

-Additionally, you can dive into forums to find out what people think in regards to particular products or services.
-Forums are a perfect way to do customer tracking: that’s where people openly voice their concerns and frustrations, after all.
-So once you find a forum with a perfect target group, get ready to digest loads of commentary: but get ready to filter it, too.
+You can dive into forums to find out what people think in regards to particular products or services.
+Forums are a perfect way to track what customers are thinking.
+Often people use forums to openly voice their concerns and frustrations.
+Once you find a forum with a perfect target group, get ready to digest loads of commentary, but get ready to filter it, too.

 How do you find forums?
 Easy.
 You can type in Google’s search bar your niche and add the word “forum" to it.
 Google will present you with a number of forums and discussion boards to peek into.

-So, if you’re trying to sell organic oils, for example, you'd want to find out what people really worry about when using oils for their skin – what benefits they’re looking for, which horror stories they’ve experienced and what are the major questions they have in general – in order to address those concerns later on in your content.
-This can help you write a guide, a Q&A post, a pros and cons list, a review of different types of oils for different types of purposes, etc.
+You can address those concerns later on in your content.
+The insights you gain can help you write a guide, a Q&A post, a pros and cons list, a review of different types of oils for different types of purposes, a FAQ page, and more.

-It’s a great starting point to find out more about what people are genuinely concerned about – and also brainstorm for new content ideas (a sweet perk).
+This information is a great starting point to find out more about what people are genuinely concerned about and can help you brainstorm for new content ideas (a sweet perk).